equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/configure_client_anda_api.md

 For our set-up we are using the second option, we are authorizing a client application to use the api.
 This indicates that our api trust the Client - and that users will not be asked for any consent when the client calls this api.
 For our scenario this makes sense.
 There is no user specific data exposed by the api.

-There is also an Equinor configenc that makes the solution above interesting; admin consent is needed for all scope.
+There is also an Equinor config that makes the solution above interesting; admin consent is needed for all scope.
 When the admin has made the consent it is applied for all end-users, and the end-users cannot change/remove the consent.
 To trigger a user consent in our code, we would have to update the app to send a consent [request](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#requesting-individual-user-consent) to the **authorize** end-point for the Episodes.Read scope for the client

 Steps: